Blue Shampoo For Brunettes 一 What You Need To Know

 Who Should Use Blue Shampoo?

 Considering that purple shampoo neutralizes yellow tones, it makes sense that it’s best suited for blonde hair which tends to oxidize yellow.
 When it comes to blue shampoo, Carfi recommends that anyone with colored hair or highlights in the “bronde” family opt for blue shampoo.
 He explains that stylists refer to “bronde” as a color that falls between blonde and brown.
 Think caramel, mocha and butterscotch tones.
 These shades most often oxidize brassy which presents as unwanted warm tones that lean orange.
+You can also benefit from blue shampoo if you have reddish-brown hair and want to achieve a cooler tone.

-How to Incorporate Blue Shampoo Into Your Hair Care Routine
+How to Use Blue Shampoo

-Our Favorite Blue Shampoos
+Our Favorite Blue Shampoos and Conditioners

 The Eva NYC Brass to Sass Brunette Shampoo is also a great option because it’s formulated with blue tansy, which produces a natural blue oil.
 It also has spirulina to help to make the hair look and feel healthy, as well as juniper berry, which is rich in antioxidants to help fight free radicals.